Rust-SDL2/rust-sdl2/README.md

 #### Static linking in Linux

 You can choose to link SDL2 statically instead of dynamically with the `static-link` feature.
-However on Linux, unless you use the "bundled" feature, your operating system has no built-in way to find the resources needed to link statically SDL2 from your system.
+On Linux, you will need to additionally do one of the following:
+* use the `bundled` feature

-You need to add the feature `use-pkgconfig`, so that rustc knows where to look for your SDL2 libraries and its dependencies for static linking.
+* use the feature `use-pkgconfig` so that rustc knows where to look for your SDL2 libraries and its dependencies for static linking.
+This is required because there is no built-in way to find the resources needed to link statically SDL2 from your system
+* install development libraries with [vcpkg][vcpkg].
+Instructions to generate a static binary on Linux and other operating systems using vcpkg are [here][cargo-vcpkg-usage]

 ### Mac OS X
 #### If you are using homebrew